Hallmark’s same-sex marriage gaffe shows how social media is raising the stakes for marketers

 Consumers today expect marketing campaigns to be inclusive and socially aware, Calkins said.
 When brands fail on that front, they face criticism in nearly real time.

 “People are holding companies to higher standards,” he said, citing the Peloton commercial that elicited charges of sexism on social media.
-“People expect companies to be leaders in conversations,” he said.
+“People expect companies to be leaders in conversations.”

 With more companies choosing to highlight same-sex couples or families in their advertising, Sears said the fact that Hallmark bowed to pressure from conservative groups in the first place is an indication of what he characterized as “the toxic political and social culture that the country is in right now.”